Long Anticipated Course Available August 1, 2024: 14 Alliant CEs Approved!

 Participants will:

-2. Synthesize an understanding of and engagement with thinking with stories.
+2. Synthesize an understanding of and engagement with thinking within stories.

-3. Identify aspects of a process of narrative questioning in at least one of three illustrations.
+3. Identify aspects of a narrative questioning approach in at least one of three illustrations.

 4. Describe at least four key practices in this approach to narrative inquiry.